Skip to main content

 01

-Complete every row, column, and region with the required digits — no repeats allowed.
+Fill every row, column, and region with the required digits.
+No repeats.

 02